Caps & Hats

 Step-by-step ordering plan for club buyers

 A clean ordering plan keeps the project from turning into a committee puzzle.
 Start by defining the audience.
-Are these caps for members, volunteers, race staff, or retail buyers?
+Are these caps for members, volunteers, race staff, retail buyers, or sponsors?
 That answer changes the quantity, the price target, and sometimes the decoration method.

 Next, lock the budget and deadline before requesting quotes.
 Suppliers can price more accurately when they know the ceiling and the date.
 Then gather the artwork files: vector logo if available, brand colors, sponsor rules, and any approved lockups.
 A low-resolution JPEG usually means extra back-and-forth.